mendix/docs/content/en/docs/appstore/use-content/modules/genai/_index.md

 With the Mendix GenAI capabilities you can create engaging, intelligent experiences with a variety of AI models and your own data.

 {{% alert color="info" %}}
 These pages cover modules which integrate with third-party generative AI tools.
-For Machine Learning using the Mendix Runtime, please see [Machine Learning Kit](/refguide/machine-learning-kit/).
+For running pre-trained Machine Learning (ML) models using the Mendix Runtime, please see [Machine Learning Kit](/refguide/machine-learning-kit/).
 {{% /alert %}}

 ### Typical Use Cases